jeffreycwitt/hn202/docs/julian-of-norwich.md

 In this respect, Julian is basically in agreement.
 Showing a remarkable familiarity with the Christian intellectual tradition, despite be barred from most of its intellectual institutions, she writes in Revelation 13:

 > "But I did not see sin, for I believe that it has no kind of substance..."
 (Revelation 13, c.
 27, p.
-225). <!-- ll.
+225). ll.
 404-406 -->

-# Accounting for the "privation"
+# Accounting for evil as the "privation" of the good.

+Last class we looked at the theory of evil as "privation".

+Julian is basically in agreement with this view.
+Showing a remarkable familiarity with the Christian intellectual tradition, despite be barred from most of its intellectual institutions, she writes in Revelation 13:

+> "But I did not see sin, for I believe that it has no kind of substance..."
+(Revelation 13, c.
+27, p.
+225). <!--ll.
+404-406 -->

 But while Julian follows Augustine and the wider medieval church in protecting God from being the "creator" of evil, no one can deny that the privation of the good still has painful effects.
 And the question remains: why would God allow there to be a privation of the good when he knows that it can cause so much pain.